Hafnia HfO$_2$ is a Proper Ferroelectric: Methods

 \section{Methods}

 We performed symmetry analyses starting with the fluorite structure and the many potential structures from subgroups of the fluorite structure using {\sc isodistort}\cite{Isodistort1,Isodistort2} and the Bilbao Crystallographic Server\cite{BilbaoI,BilbaoII,BilbaoIII}.
-We performed first-principles calculations using {\sc{Quantum Espresso}} (QE) \cite{QE-2009,QE-2017,QE-exa} using Garrity-Bennett-Rabe-Vanderbilt (GBRV)\cite{GBRV2014} pseudopotentials from the standard solid-state pseudopotential (SSSP)\cite{SSSP2018} with PBEsol \cite{PBEsol2008} exchange-correlation.
-The plane-wave expansion cutoff energy E$_\textbf{cutoff}$ was 544 eV, and the Brillouin zone was sampled using an 6$\times$6$\times$6 Monkhorst-Pack grid \cite{MP1976}.
-Convergence tests were performed for all parameters.
+We performed first-principles calculations using {\sc{Quantum Espresso}} (QE) \cite{QE-2009,QE-2017,QE-exa} using Garrity-Bennett-Rabe-Vanderbilt (GBRV)\cite{GBRV2014} pseudopotentials with PBEsol \cite{PBEsol2008} exchange-correlation.
+We used different exchange-correlation such as PBE\cite{PBE1996} but we find that PBEsol gives a volume of baddeleyite well in agreement with experimental observation, namely 1.04\% compared to Ref.\onlinecite{Pathak2020}.
+The plane-wave expansion cutoff energy E$_\textbf{cutoff}$ was 544 eV, and the Brillouin zone was sampled using an 6$\times$6$\times$6 Monkhorst-Pack (MP) grid \cite{MP1976}.
+Convergence tests were performed for all parameters, and calculations of the depth of the $Pbcn$ double well using different MP grid (4$\times$4$\times$4 and 8$\times$8$\times$8) gave similar $\Delta{E} \simeq$24 meV/atom.
 Phonon frequencies were obtained using Density Functional Perturbation Theory (DFPT) \cite{Baroni2001} implemented in the QE/PH package\cite{QE-2009,QE-2017,QE-exa} and the phonon dispersion curves along the $\Gamma$--X--M--$\Gamma$ high symmetry line of the Brillouin zone (Fig.\ref{Fig3}) are an interpolation of the interatomic force constants (IFC) computed using 4$\times$4$\times$4 q-vector grid.
 The computed energy differences, the relaxed lattice lattice parameters of the various polymorphs, and their Raman spectra compare well with previous studies\cite{Aldo2022,Aldo2023}.

-We parameterized the studied distortions using the displacive order parameter $Q$ as the mode amplitude:
+We parameterized the studied distortions using the displacive order parameter $Q$ as the mode amplitude\cite{Isodistort3}:

 where ${\textbf{u}}_{i}$ is the displacement of atom $i$ in Angstroms (\AA).